 When Ron Barber and his family created the Fund for Civility, Respect and Understanding, they wanted to tackle the issue of bullying.

-In August 2011, the volunteer Anti-Bullying Task Force began meeting monthly to discuss how to address bullying in our schools and in the workplace.
-Its members include educators from local school districts, leaders from social service agencies, physicians and community volunteers.
+In August 2011, the volunteer Anti-Bullying Task Force began meeting monthly to discuss how to address bullying in our schools, in the workplace and beyond.
+Its members include educators from local school districts, the University of Arizona, leaders from social service agencies, physicians and community volunteers.

 Fund for Civility, Respect and Understanding